1960's - The Showbands

 with the huge crowds the bands were attracting.
 Most of these

-facilities were thrown up in a matter of weeks, with little in the
+facilities were thrown up in a matter of months, with little in the

 way of creature comforts.
-They had one purpose and one alone, cram
+They had one purpose and one alone,

-as many dancers into the room as possible.
+as many dancers as possible.

-Things started to roll along as in 1962 the
+started to roll along as in 1962 the Royal released the first single

-Royal released the first single by a showband, "Come Down The
+by a showband, Come Down The

-Mountain, Katy Daly," featuring Tom Dunphy.
+Mountain, Katy Daly, featuring Tom Dunphy.
 The song was a danceable

 country/Irish folk and an instant hit.